America's Test Kitchen: The Next Generation: Production

-On May 2, 2022, it was reported that America's Test Kitchen: The Next Generation would be a new unscripted competition series for Amazon Freevee, a spinoff of long-running PBS cooking show America's Test Kitchen.
+On May 2, 2022, it was reported that America's Test Kitchen: The Next Generation would be a new unscripted competition series for Amazon Freevee, a spinoff of the PBS cooking show America's Test Kitchen.
 On October 18, 2022, it was announced that Jeannie Mai Jenkins, former co-host of talk show The Real, would host the series.
 Teri Weideman is the series' showrunner.

+Co-executive producers for the debut show were Jack Bishop, David Lonner, and David Nussbaum.

 Release

 The trailer for the series was released on November 10, 2022.
-The first episode of the 10-episode first season of the premiered on Amazon Freevee on December 9, 2022, with a new episode every week through February 10, 2023.
+The 10-episode first season of the premiered on Amazon Freevee on December 9, 2022, with a new episode every week through February 10, 2023.
+The second season also has 10 episodes and premiered April 1, 2025 on Prime Video.